no-go/ReoTwe/README.md

 ## How to get API Codes

-I did not share me API Key and Secret !
+I did not share my API Key and Secret !
 You have to create your own.
-Normaly all twitter client request go to a man in the middle app-server to analyse and cache every request (similar to a proxy).
+Normally all twitter client request go to a man in the middle app-server to analyse and cache every request (similar to a proxy).
 WE DO NOT WANT this man in the middle server, who holds API Key and Secret and sending Ad's or do things with our private stuff.
-Thus: Your client have to hold this Keys and you have to generate your own, because there are request limits to pretent the original twitter servers from to many requests.
+Thus: Your client have to hold this Keys and you have to generate your own, because there are request limits to pretend the original twitter servers from to many requests.

 To get API Key and Secret you have to create a new App on the twitter development website.